ifiptm/conf2024/index.md

 layout: home
 ---

+** The conference has been cancelled.
+There will be no IFIPTM annual conference happening in 2024. **

 The 15th IFIP International Conference on Trust Management (IFIPTM 2024) will be held in Nottingham, United Kingdom on December 09 and 10, 2024.
 The conference website is located at [https://conf2024.ifiptm.org](https://conf2024.ifiptm.org) for general information about the conference and venue.

 IFIPTM 2024 welcomes submissions of full papers, short papers and posters on any topic related to the themes of trust, security and privacy.